 The Company's related parties are its directors and the Investment Manager.
-There were no related party transactions during the year under review, nor up to the date of this report.
+There were no related party transactions (as defined in the Listing Rules) during the year under review, nor up to the date of this report.
 Details of the remuneration paid to the directors and the Investment Manager during the year under review are shown in note 13.